nathan5280/nathan5280/README.md

 **nathan5280/nathan5280** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## My current gen-3 technology stack.
+## My current Gen3 technology stack.
-I hadn't realized how much Python 2 was holding us back until I started to dig into some of the newer packages that only focused on Python 3.
-I think it was right around Python 3.5/3.6 when we got *type hinting*, *dataclasses*, and *f-strings* that there as an inflection in innovation.
+I hadn't realized how much Python 2 was holding us back until I started to dig into some of the newer packages only for Python 3.
+It was right around Python 3.5/3.6 when we got *type hinting*, *dataclasses*, and *f-strings* that there was an inflection in innovation.
 Maintaining code bases for both 2.7 & 3.7 basically prevented us from leveraging these features.

-I've recently replaced a number of my core packages with some of these new gen-3 package.
+I call these packages "Gen3".
 Here is my new tool stack.

 |  | Current Package | Role | Replaced Package(s) | Rational / Best Features |
 | :---: | :---            | :--- | :---                | :---     |